Sri Lankan intelligence agencies: 1971 JVP Insurrection

 Although CID investigations had taken place in to the Che Guevara clique and the arrest of JVP leader Rohana Wijeweera; the police failed to gauge scale and magnitude of the JVP insurrection which was launched in April 1971 taking the Bandaranaike government off-guard.
 In the months that followed, the government gained the assistance of British MI5 in counterinsurgency operations against the JVP.
 The police with the armed forces carried-out internal security operations to identify JVP carders and sympathizers in the community and within the government.
 Notable arrests included Captain Ravi Jayewardene, S. D. Bandaranayake and Susil Siriwardene.
+Following the JVP insurrection, the Police Department established the Intelligence Services Division at 10 Cambridge Place, Colombo 7 to create an intelligence staff and network within the island.

+Tamil militancy

+Following the assassination of Alfred Duraiappah on 27 July 1975, CID began gathering intelligence on Tamil militant groups with the formation of the CID TULF desk which lead to some of its members being massacred at Murunkan.
+Thereafter the Police Special Branch functioning under the Intelligence Services Division of the Sri Lanka Police, undertook national (local) intelligence functions.

 Civil War

-By the 1980s Tamil militancy was on the rise and the Police Special Branch functioning under the Intelligence Services Division of the Sri Lanka Police, undertook national (local) intelligence functions.
 The perceived failure of the Intelligence Services Division during the riots of July 1983 led the J.R.
-Jayawardene government to reevaluate the nation's intelligence network, and in 1984 the President Jayawardene set up a National Intelligence Bureau (NIB).
+Jayawardene government to reevaluate the nation's intelligence network, and in 1984 the President Jayawardene established the National Intelligence Bureau (NIB).
 The new organization combined intelligence units from the army, navy, air force, and police.
 It was headed by a deputy inspector general of police who reported directly to the Ministry of Defence.
+As the LTTE began using radio communications, the Sri Lanka Signals Corps began a SIGINT role, along with the Sri Lanka Navy that used its naval vessels to gather SIGINT.

 In 1990, the Directorate of Military Intelligence and the Military Intelligence Corps was established formalizing the ad-hoc military intelligence units that existed prior to it.
 Military intelligence units had been involved in counterinsurgency operations with the police during the early stages of the Civil war in the north and east of the island and the 1987–89 JVP Insurrection in the south of the island, leading to the capture of JVP leader Rohana Wijeweera.

 The NIB which had been deemed ineffective with major military and intelligence setbacks during the third phase of the war.
 It was restructured in 2003 as the State Intelligence Service (SIS) bringing all military and police intelligence agencies under the preview of the newly created post of Chief of National Intelligence under the Ministry of Defence.
 Significant intelligence triumphs during the war included the defection of Karuna amman; capture of Kumaran Pathmanathan aka KP, who was involved in arms procurement for LTTE, was captured in Malaysia and moved to Sri Lanka via Thailand by the SIS; interception of LTTE arms supplies in the high seas and killing of S. P. Thamilselvan by an airstrike.